 For a complete list of all firewall ports needed by x360Recover, please see:

 Appliance and vault installation requirements

 - For best performance, we recommend that Axcient x360Recover be installed on bare metal.

 - To install Axcient x360Recover as a virtual machine, refer to the Deploy x360Recover as a virtual machine (VM) article.

 - Axcient x360Recover offers the flexibility to select your own hardware or purchase pre-configured BDR appliances.

-- Axcient x360Recover BDR appliances provide exceptional performance and reliability using all FastFlash SSD storage and our patented Durabit data integrity system.
-BDR appliances can be specifically preconfigured for your customer location.
+- Axcient x360Recover BDR appliances provide exceptional performance and reliability using enterprise SATA or FastFlash SSD storage, along with our patented Durabit data integrity system.

-- We recommend using a single disk, or a hardware RAID-1 disk volume for the operating system.
-Protection of the operating system disk is not critical, as there is a recovery procedure to reload and restore all device settings from the storage pool.
+- We recommend using a single disk volume for the operating system.
+As long as storage data is stored on separate disks, the protection of the operating system disk is not critical.
+(A recovery procedure is available to reload and restore all device settings from the storage pool.)

 - Unless you are using a SAN, we recommend deploying three or more physical disks and using ZFS Software RAID when creating the storage pool.
 ZFS RAID is more robust than hardware RAID and x360Recover has been optimized to provide disk failure and replacement of ZFS volumes.

 - When using a SAN, you may opt to create a RAID-0 storage pool consisting of iSCSI LUNs.
 (The disk redundancy will be provided by the SAN.)
 For optimal performance, create a RAID-1 storage pool using multiple 10Gbe network adapters to provide access to the iSCSI disk volumes.
 Ideally, each iSCSI volume should be provided by a separate SAN server.